vijdan-anjum/localResto/README.md

 # Supported Local Restaurants in Manitoba
-The API will return a list of supported cities within Manitoba with their id, name, version and the list of local restaurant (restaurant name, location).
+The API will return a list of supported cities within Manitoba with the list of local restaurants (restaurant name, location).
 Along with that, the API can return a list of opening and closing times of supported restaurant with city name, restaurant name, and a boolean for whether or not they are open at midnight.
 The APIs will also return list of supported restaurants within the cuisine type and the city it in.

 ## API documentation
 Our API is a simple API, which only uses GET requests to access the information.
 You can perform the GET request at: